torvalds/linux/Documentation/sound/cards/cmipci.rst

 There is *no* hardware wavetable function on this chip (except for OPL3 synth below).
 What's said as MIDI synth on Windows is a software synthesizer emulation.
-On Linux use TiMidity or other softsynth program for playing MIDI music.
+On GNU/Linux use TiMidity or other softsynth program for playing MIDI music.